What is the first thing you look at when you check out the specs of a bike?

 And therefore the weight of the bike.

-For many riders, this now means that performance plays second fiddle to real-world usability.
+For many riders, this now means that theoretical performance plays second fiddle to real-world usability.
 People don’t want the extra horses if it means carrying around extra weight as a consequence.

 Especially when most people can see that 200bhp on standard roads is unusable anyway.